Ad Inspector

 |---|---|

-Status | Indicates the ad job's status.
+| Status | Indicates the ad job's status.
 The available statuses are described below.

 |

-Date Created | Indicates the date and time at which the ad job was initiated.
-For your convenience, date and time are displayed using your local time zone.
-However, this is not an indicator of the time zone corresponding to the playback session for which ad insertion data is being reported. |
+| Date Created | Indicates the date and time at which the ad job was initiated.
+For your convenience, date and time are displayed in your local time zone.
+However, this does not indicate the time zone of the playback session for which ad insertion data is being reported. |

-Type | Indicates the transaction type: is the primary ad request (labeled “Primary” in purple), a wrapper spawned from the primary transaction (labeled “Primary Wrapper”), or a wrapper spawned from another wrapper transaction (labeled “Wrapper”).
+| Type | Indicates the transaction type: the primary ad request (labeled "Primary" in purple), a wrapper spawned from the primary transaction (labeled "Primary Wrapper"), or a wrapper spawned from another wrapper transaction (labeled "Wrapper").

 |

-Total Elapsed Time | Indicates the total amount of time it took to complete the transaction. |
+| Total Elapsed Time | Indicates the total time to complete the transaction. |

-Transaction ID | Identifies the transaction by its system-defined ID. |
+| Transaction ID | Identifies the transaction by its system-defined ID. |

-Initial Ad ID | Displays the ad ID found in the initial/ primary response. |
+| Initial Ad ID | Displays the ad ID found in the initial/primary response. |

-Wrapper Depth | Indicates the position of this wrapper in the chain with the number of parent transactions of this request.
-0 is the primary ad request, 1 is for Primary Wrappers, 2 would be the 3rd transaction in the wrapper chain, and so on. |
+| Wrapper Depth | Indicates the position of this wrapper in the chain with the number of parent transactions of this request.
+0 is the primary ad request, 1 is for Primary Wrappers, 2 is the third transaction in the wrapper chain, and so on. |

 Transaction Details